crispchris33/python-edr/README.md

 3. Triggers: "At system startup"
 4. Start a program: "powershell.exe"
 5. Enter the argument and select the script in the root/scripts/:
-    - ' -ExecutionPolicy Bypass -File "/directory/xyz.ps1" '
+    - ' -ExecutionPolicy Bypass -File "/directory/file_system_monitor.ps1" '
 6. Start in: root/scripts/

-Scheduled Task Command:
--ExecutionPolicy Bypass -File ""